ZeeCoder/container-query/README.md

 ## Supported Browsers

-- Works with all modern browsers
+- Works with all modern browsers and IE9+

 ## Notes
 - Lead with ## WHAT (image) followed by ## WHY